Updated: Jul 13

 First, it’s important to understand what CBD is and what it is not.

 Cannabidiol, or CBD, is a non-high inducing component naturally occurring in the Hemp plant.
-It’s being researched for many possible medical benefits.
-What we know is that it supports our Endocannabinoid System (ECS) in repairing its receptors, keeps our natural endocannabinoid neurotransmitters active longer as well as binding with ECS receptors within our various body systems to help maintain balance.
+We know is that it supports our Endocannabinoid System (ECS) in repairing its receptors, keeps our natural endocannabinoid neurotransmitters active longer as well as binding with ECS receptors within our various body systems to help maintain balance.

 Even after assuring that the patient has a quality product, some patients do better than others.
 Here is the criteria I use to determine how successful a patient might be with CBD.